tmux/tmux/IMAGE-REDRAW-PLAN.md

 regression suite and the manual terminal matrix.

 **Gate:** All completion criteria below are satisfied.
 Synchronized output may improve appearance, but disabling it does not alter final contents.
+The `a4abd616` semantic compatibility checks must continue to pass unchanged.

 Do not squash these implementation steps during development.
 Keeping their boundaries visible makes it possible to bisect correctness and performance